gsagostini/networks_underreporting/README.md

 ## Installation

 A `.yml` file is provided with all required packages and their versions.
+Please update the `d03_src.vars.py` file with your path to the repository `_path_to_repo` to ensure all functions work correctly.

 ## Repository Setup